Patient Service Specialist Jobs at Mayo Clinic with Visa Sponsorship

 Which visa types does Mayo Clinic commonly use for Patient Service Specialist roles?

-Mayo Clinic sponsors a range of visa categories for Patient Service Specialist positions, including H-1B, E-3 for Australian nationals, TN for Canadian and Mexican citizens, J-1 for exchange visitors, and F-1 OPT or CPT for recent graduates.
+Mayo Clinic sponsors a range of visa categories for Patient Service Specialist positions, including H-1B, E-3 visa for Australian nationals, TN visa for Canadian and Mexican citizens, J-1 visa for exchange visitors, and F-1 OPT or CPT for recent graduates.
 The right category depends on your nationality, education, and employment start date.
 Green Card pathways through EB-2 or EB-3 PERM labor certification are also available for longer-term employees.

 What qualifications does Mayo Clinic expect for Patient Service Specialist candidates?